 We’re big on heat pumps for home comfort!
-There are few options for cooling and heating a house in Clearwater, FL that are better than installing a heat pump.
+There are few options for cooling and heating a house in Wesley Chapel that are better than installing a heat pump.
 There are numerous great benefits from heat pumps, and here are just a few:

 - Heating and cooling in one unit